studio404pl/test/README.md

 ```
 `main` is default value.
 - all assets should be placed in `assets` directory,
-- all assets *has to be* loaded from assets directory.
+- all assets *have to be* loaded from assets directory.
 Do not link to `bower_components` directory in any case.
 - all libraries should be installed via package managers (bower or npm),
 - try to separate css styling to different layouts and modules files ie.
 ```sh